cycle of decline

 Under the above scenario, the owner’s net gain if he/she sold the business after year 1 would be $2,280,000.
 If he/she sold the business after year 5, his/her total gain after taxes and having held the business for 5 years is $2,278,530.
 So, in effect, the owner had ZERO additional gain from owning the agency another 4 years.
 Furthermore, had the owner invested the $2.28M after year 1 and retired, he/she would likely have been able to earn over $100k per year on the investment AND spent time doing something more enjoyable.
 Let me repeat that, you would be working another 4 years with no financial benefit for dealing with all the headaches and risks associated with running the business.
 That’s not a good return on your time!

 There are a number of unexpected ways the death spiral can be triggered too, aside from an owner’s diminished interest in the business.
-These could include the loss of one or more key accounts, the loss of a key producer, a carrier cutting compensation, non-renewing a book of business or becoming insolvent, a recession, or an agency taking on too much debt.
-Whatever the cause, when you are facing strong head winds, staying the course may not be the best plan of action for you, your family or your business associates.
+These could include the loss of one or more key accounts, the loss of a key producer, a carrier cutting compensation, non-renewing a book of business or becoming insolvent, a recession or soft market, or an agency taking on too much debt.

 When is the best time to sell?

-To the topic at hand, if your agency is shrinking year-over-year then you probably need to sell.
-In today’s market, every $1 of lost revenue translates to agency-value-with-revenue-decline $2 to $4 dollars of value.
+I am not suggesting that every growing agency should sell, just that any owner within a 3 to 5 year time frame from expecting to sell needs to weigh the risk of holding on too long.
+In today’s market, every $1 of lost revenue translates to $3 to $10 of lost value.
 Yes, you are making an income holding on, but the loss of value due to the decline will quickly surpass the value of the income stream.
 In most cases, buyers will be interested in keeping you on after a sale, which, in addition to the investment income from the sale proceeds, could help sustain you until you are ready for retirement or something new.

-I know this may not be the most pleasant of topics for those for whom this article applies.
+This may not be the most pleasant of topics for those for whom this article applies.
 We have seen this trend happen over and over again.
 If your revenues are on a steady decline, then you must act.
 Inaction is your worst enemy.
 If you can not reverse the momentum, either by lack of motivation or resources, then sell now because your equity will only continue to shrink over time.

 Experts in Insurance Distribution Business Valuation, Sale, and Acquisition